 One thing that wasn’t discussed here was how to throttle the scroll event listener function to save computer resources.
 Separate article for that, typically use throttle from Lodash.
 Also use Lodash for handling window resizing.

-Used a package react-parallax, only 12k weekly.
+Used “create-react-app” and “react-parallax” library, only 12k weekly.
 There’s another package called react-scroll-parallax 17k weekly.

 Circle size and opacity over image changed on scroll.
 Also dynamic blue example and reverse direction example.